mussaussie/Fresh-Start-Effect-in-Criminal-Behavior/README.md

 The Fresh Start Effect (Dai, Milkman & Riis, 2014) describes how temporal landmarks create psychological "fresh starts" that motivate goal-directed behavior:

-**Temporal Landmarks Include:**
-- Mondays ("I'll start my diet Monday")
+**Temporal landmarks considered in this analysis include:**
+- Mondays (primary and most consistent signal)
-- 1st of the month ("New month, new me")
+- 1st of the month (weaker, weekday-dependent)
-- Quarter starts
+- Quarter starts (weaker, weekday-dependent)
-- New Year's Day

 **Our Hypothesis:** If criminals planning premeditated crimes are influenced by this psychological phenomenon, we should see crime patterns cluster around these temporal landmarks.